Senior Daily Fun

 Care givers – remember you are responsible for the safety of those in your care.
 Remain with them while they do any crafts.

-Listed here are a group of crafts from simple to intricate that are updated monthly.
+Listed here are a group of crafts from simple to intricate that seniors can enjoy and are updated monthly.
 They generally require inexpensive materials, most of which are found in the home.
 These are adult oriented and many are practical.

 A few are best done as a team where idea and design planning can include all skill levels.
 Some are very easy and simple, while others can be elaborate or complex.
-There should be something for everyone.
+There should be something for all seniors.

 This medium, also called salt dough, is like clay which can be made at home with flour, salt and water.
 It can be colored with poster paints.
 Poster paints are easy to find in craft sections of large stores or in craft stores.
 Each month has a variation to the recipe and recommendations for color.
 Various methods or suggestions of things to create are offered.
 Although baker’s clay can air dry, we recommend 3 hours in a 200 degree oven.
 This art form requires preparation, is very tactile and inspires creativity.